 The cheapest way to pay is in a lump sum, although you may prefer the convenience of paying monthly – especially if you’re not planning on keeping the car for the full 12 months.

-If you cancel your Direct Debit or miss payments, this can lead to the cancellation of your car tax, so it’s vital this doesn’t happen.
+If you cancel your Direct Debit or miss payments, this can lead your car tax being cancelled, so it’s very important this doesn’t happen.

 Driving without tax

-According to the GOV website, vehicle owners face an out of court settlement (OCS) fine set at £30, plus one and a half times the outstanding vehicle tax, if they're caught driving an untaxed vehicle.
+According to the GOV website, you could face an out of court settlement (OCS) fine set at £30, plus one and a half times the outstanding vehicle tax, if you’re caught driving an untaxed vehicle.

 Even if you don’t drive an untaxed vehicle but own it, you can still be charged.
-A late licensing penalty (LLP) letter is issued automatically.
-LLP is set at £80 and reduced to £40 if paid within 33 days.
+You’ll be issued a late licensing penalty (LLP) letter, which is £80.
+It’ll be reduced to £40 if you pay within 33 days.